ant512/Woopsi/Readme.txt

   - Complete API for constructing new gadgets:
     - Extensible font system that supports:
       - Compressed proportional and fixed-width fonts (monochrome and 16-bit);
-      - FreeType library integration for TTF/OTF/etc fonts with antialiasing.
+      - FreeType library integration for TTF/OTF/etc fonts with antialiasing available in a separate distribution.
     - Text manipulation, including wrapping functions and width calculation;
     - Animation class with support for variable framerates and standard/pingpong looping;